Jeffchiucp/Google-Material-Icons-for-Sketch/README.md

 #### v2.0 - Converting Sketch file to Shared Library
 * Converted icons to symbols
 * Added `How to Sketch Library` artboard
-* Splited symbol icons into their respective category. i.e. Action, Alert, AV, etc.
+* Split symbol icons into their respective categories, i.e. Action, Alert, AV, etc.